adexot/next-amp/readme.md

 ## NextJS AMP

-This is simple project to test AMP pages in NextJS v8.1.0
+This is a simple project to test AMP pages in NextJS v8.1.0